RicoJia/ricojia.github.io/_posts/2018/2018-01-17-linux-misc.markdown

 - `-1`: Limits the output to the most recent commit.
 - `--format="%ci"`: Formats the output to display the commit date in ISO format.

+## File Formats

+- `AppImage`: a linux file format that's directly runnable without unzipping, debian instalation, etc. This might require `libfuse` to run: `sudo apt install libfuse`
+    - `libfuse` is a library that uses `FUSE` (Filesystem in Userspace).
+We can create and manage file systems in the user space instead of the kernel space.
+        - It can create a virtual filesystem, like AppImage, where it's mounted as a virtual filesystem.
+        - It works with `SSHFS`, mounting remote file systems via SSH

 ## System Commands